How to cope with kids at home, encourage and support their learning, answer questions and look after their well being during Coronavirus.

 - Visit Harry Potter at home - via wizarding world

-- Join in the fun with creative writing at home program at The Story Factory
+- Join in the fun with creative writing at after school program at The Story Factory

 - Online books for younger kids learning to read - Biff and Chip Online